Insights

 Vendor compliance now signals operational discipline.
 PMCs that consistently manage compliance and link it to vendor performance position themselves as reliable partners.

-This shift explains why compliance competitive advantage now influences how leadership teams evaluate operational maturity.
+This shift explains why compliance control now influences how leadership teams evaluate operational maturity.

 FAQ: Vendor Compliance and Vendor Management